sriyogesh94/dcos-docs/1.10/overview/concepts.md

 - Some schedulers come pre-installed as DC/OS components (e.g. Marathon, DC/OS Jobs (Metronome)).
 - Some schedulers can be installed by users as user services (e.g Kafka, Cassandra).
 - Some schedulers run as multiple service instances to provide high availability (e.g. Marathon).
-- In certain security modes within Enterprise DC/OS, a DC/OS scheduler must authenticate and be authorized using a service account in order to register with Mesos as a framework.
+- In certain security modes within Enterprise DC/OS, a DC/OS scheduler must authenticate and be authorized using a service account to register with Mesos as a framework.

 ### <a name="dcos-scheduler-service"></a>Scheduler Service